AllanJeremy/something-interesting/README.md

 bun run test
 ```

-> Note: If you cancel tests before they are done cleaning up, subsequent tests may fail due to the db being in a corrupted state.
-In that case, please manually delete the test records in the db (ideally in future we'd have a separate db for tests that we could empty before tests run).
+> Note: If you cancel tests before they are done cleaning up, the db may still have the records created from that test (as they would have been deleted in cleanup)

 ---